Silvestre17/BDA_AmazonReviews_DatabricksPySparkAnalysis_MasterProject/README.md

 <br>

-> **Note:** All notebooks were developed and executed in the **Databricks** environment.
+> **Note:** All notebooks were developed and executed in the **Databricks** environment (except `3_Modelling_BDAProject_Group37_Colab.ipynb`).
 If you prefer not to run the notebooks interactively, you can find pre-executed HTML versions of each notebook, complete with their respective results, within the repository.
 This allows for easy viewing of the analysis and outputs without requiring a Databricks setup.